Close Icon

 What Three Words: ///surpassed.behave.vipers

-Arguably one of the best wild swimming spots in the Lake District, this location boasts marvellous views overlooking Thirlmere Reservoir and the surrounding fells.
-Getting there involves a series of paths and a bit of hiking, so be prepared for an adventure!
+Arguably one of the best wild swimming spots in the Lake District, this shallow natural plunge pool boasts views overlooking Thirlmere Reservoir and the surrounding fells.
+Located on the Eastern slopes of Stybarrow Dodd, getting there involves a series of steep paths uphill, so be prepared!

 Difficulty to lake: Medium to Hard